 - Full Power to Any Size Pan: Another unique capability of the Mirage Pro is its capability to use full (or almost full) power to any pan size.
 Most portable induction burners use less wattage with small pans, even if you set them to full power, which means slower heating times.
 But the Mirage Pro uses a full wattage level for any pan size.

-You're not going to find this info on Amazon, and not even on the Vollrath website unless you really dig for it.
+You're not going to find these last two points on Amazon or even on the Vollrath website unless you really dig.
 Why aren't these excellent features highlighted?
-You'd think they'd be shouting from the rooftops how this PIC is magnitudes better than most others on the market!
+You'd think Vollrath would shout it from the rooftops, that the Mirage Pro is better than other PICs by a few orders of magnitude.

-I wish I knew.
-Maybe the manufacturer assumes that consumers aren't savvy enough to understand how cool these features really are.
-Or maybe they think 100 settings is enough to turn heads.
+Maybe Vollrath assumes that people aren't savvy enough to understand how cool these features are.
+Or maybe they think 100 settings is enough to get people's attention.

 In any case, the Mirage Pro really is in a class by itself.

 Vollrath Mirage Pro 59500P Product Specifications